Having Successful Meetings

 Your Child or Young Person's Views

 Children and young people should be supported in preparing for meetings to discuss and review their SEND provision.
-They should be enabled to express their views and contribute to discussions – in whatever means is appropriate.
+They should be enabled to express their views and contribute to discussions.
 Actions agreed should be realistic and be driven by individualised, person-centred outcomes.

 While preparing for a meeting, you could discuss some of the points below with your child: